suffolklibraries/lgc/content/collections/events/streets-with-attitude.md

     content:
       -
         type: text
-        text: 'Streets with Attitude workshops takes place at the RW paul building at St Peter''s Dock' -
+        text: 'Streets with Attitude - Final performance takes place outside the cult café at the James Hehir Building, IP3 0FS.'
+  -
     type: paragraph
     content:
       -
         type: text
-        text: 'Carparking is less than a minutes walk from the venue.'
+        text: 'There is carparking less than a minutes walk from the venue.'
   -
     type: heading
     attrs: